Mirror83/multistep-form/README.md

 that I have been learning for a while now.

 ## Status
-Freezed (not under active development, for the time being)
+Freezed (incomplete and not under active development, for the time being)